 The Central Carolina Teaching Initiative (CCTI) is an accelerated alternative teacher licensure program.
 The CCTI offers recent college graduates and mid-career professionals who hold bachelor’s degrees in non-teaching areas the opportunity to become fully licensed teachers.

-CCTI is available to lateral entry or residency teachers who work in participating Central North Carolina school districts.
+CCTI is available to residency teachers who work in participating Central North Carolina school districts.
 Participants complete all program requirements while teaching full-time in their districts.

 Who is eligible to participate?